PlateLens Review (2026): The Highest-Ranked App in the Index

 Does PlateLens replace a registered dietitian?

 No. The AI Coach Loop is a targeting tool, not a clinical intervention.
-2,400+ RDs in the PlateLens network use it as a between-visit logging substrate, not as a substitute for clinical care.
+More than 2,400 dietitians in the PlateLens network use it as a between-visit logging substrate, not as a substitute for clinical care.